alphagov/paas-team-manual/docs/support/roles_and_responsibilities.md

 ## Expectations
 The broad response times and action that our users expect from us are documented in the [PaaS Support Overview (Gdoc)](https://docs.google.com/a/digital.cabinet-office.gov.uk/document/d/1FLiKPmM61ikO1MJNo96YpxGaYPUMb8CdAcWPnzBBa0U/edit?usp=sharing), and [Product pages](https://www.cloud.service.gov.uk/support.html).
 Please read it so you know what they expect.
 These expectations are different for in-hours and out of hours support.

-*Out of hours expectations are different for waking hours and overnight.*

 ## In-hours
 For in-hours support, if you need to take a break for lunch or essential meetings etc, make sure you tell people ahead of time, and arrange for a colleague to cover for you.
 All other members of the team are responsible for providing assistance to the support person as needed.
 If you don’t feel comfortable asking your colleagues, talk to the delivery manager or team lead who can help.